muraty/obur/README.rst

 obur
 ====

 **obur** is a minimalistic http speedtest library.
-It can test the speed between two ends.
+It can test download speed between client and server.
 You can use it via command line or inside your python program.

 Installation